ravleenbajaj/smc-breastcancer/README.md

 4. Resamples when effective sample size drops below threshold
 5. Produces weighted samples from the posterior distribution

+The algorithm uses a sequence of intermediate distributions to smoothly transition from prior to posterior: π_β(θ) ∝ π_0(θ)^(1-β) × π_1(θ)^β
+where:

+β ∈ [0, 1] is the annealing parameter
+π_0(θ) is the prior distribution π_1(θ) is the posterior distribution

+The temperature schedule is adaptively chosen to maintain effective sample size above the threshold, triggering resampling when particle degeneracy occurs.

 ## Visualization

-The analysis produces several diagnostic plots:
+The analysis generates several diagnostic plots:

-- Annealing schedule progression
+- Annealing Schedule: Shows the progression from prior (β=0) to posterior (β=1)
-- MCMC acceptance rates over iterations
+- Acceptance Rates: MCMC acceptance rates throughout the annealing process
-- Posterior distributions for each coefficient
+- Posterior Distributions: Density plots for each coefficient with credible intervals
-- Joint posterior for top features
+- Joint Posteriors: Scatter plots showing correlations between top features
-- Particle weight distributions
+- Weight Distributions: Final particle weight distribution and ESS diagnostics

-## Future Work
+## Future Goals

+- Parallel tempering for improved mixing.
 - **Cross-validation**: Implement k-fold CV for out-of-sample evaluation
 - **Model comparison**: Compare with simpler models using marginal likelihood
 - **Feature selection**: Identify sparse models using posterior distributions
 - **Sensitivity analysis**: Test robustness to different prior specifications

 ## References